Home

 • Copper and gold metallic pens

-• Double sided tape, cutters, ruler
+• Double sided tape, paper trimmer, ruler

 • Ribbon